openstack/neutron/TESTING.rst

 Functional tests are also used to target larger scope, such as agents.
 Many good examples exist: See the OVS, L3 and DHCP agents functional tests.
-Such tests target a top level agent method and assert that the system interaction that was supposed to be perform was indeed performed.
+Such tests target a top level agent method and assert that the system interaction that was supposed to be performed was indeed performed.
 For example, to test the DHCP agent's top level method that accepts network attributes and configures dnsmasq for that network, the test: